Other BRRC web sites:

 Race Series: To promote and reward consistency in running in a variety of distances throughout the year, selected racing events are designated for this motivating competition.
 Only current BRRC members are eligible to participate.
 See Race Series for all the details.

 Partners in Pain: A unique 5K run held on the second Sunday in February.
-Team up with a partner of the opposite sex.
+Team up with a partner.
 Your combined ages determine your age-group.
 Competitive teams eligible for age-group awards.
 Individuals and non-competitive teams are invited to participate.
 Awards also given to the top male and female individual winners.
 Show your dedication to running by participating in this mid-winter event.
 Post-race prize drawings with great donated prizes are held.

 St. Paddy's Five: A five mile run on the March Sunday closest to St. Patricks day.
 It starts and finishes at the Spokane Community College.
 This is a qualifier for the Bloomsday second seeding, so a lot of speedsters show up along with those dressed up in the costumes and the green colors of St. Patrick's day.
 Post-race prize drawings with great donated prizes are held.

-Recycle Run: A 4-mile run held at the end of March.
+Recycle Run: A 4-mile run held at the end of April on the Fish Lake Trail.
 Bring no-longer-needed running apparel and shoes for "recycling" to those in need.
 Trophies and safety pins are also accepted.
 Winners receive refurbished trophies and ribbons.
 This is a good way to show your support of the recycling effort.

 4th of July Fun Run: Start at the Moran Prarie School for a challenging 5 mile run.
 8am on the 4th of July.
 Donations accepted.